IceCreamYou/Nemesis/README.md

  - [Background and details](http://icecreamyou.github.com/Nemesis/)
  - [About the author](http://www.isaacsukin.com/)

-*Update, October 2013:* I wrote a book,
+**Update, October 2013:** I wrote a book,
-[Game Development with Three.js](http://www.packtpub.com/game-development-with-three-js/book), that goes into much more detail on the concepts discussed in this article and much more about how to build a fuller in-browser game.
+[Game Development with Three.js](http://www.packtpub.com/game-development-with-three-js/book), that explains in detail how to build a fuller in-browser game.
 Check it out if you'd like to learn more!